-But marriage exerts less by promoting traditional values.
 People may revere marriage in the abstract, but most have adjusted to a different reality.
 The late Pope John Paul II was enormously respected for his teaching about sex and marriage.
-Yet during his tenure, premarital sex. contraception use and divorce rose in almost all countries.
-The Bible Belt has the United States' highest divorce rate.
-And alrevive the primacy of marriage though many American teens like these changes.
-We may wish Marriage" (Viking).
+Yet during his tenure, premarital sex, contraception use and divorce rose in almost all countries.
+The Bible Belt has the United States' It's hard to believe we could highest divorce rate.
+And al-

-pledged abstinence during the to keep some and get rid of 1990s, 88 percent broke that pledge, according to the National Longitudinal Study of Adolescent Youth released in March.
+1990s, 88 percent broke that pledge, according to the National Longitudinal Study of Adolescent Youth released in March.

 Although many Americans bemoan the easy accessibility of divorce, few are willing to waive their personal rights.
 In states where "covenant" marriage laws allow people to sign away their right to a no-fault divorce, fewer than 3 percent of couples choose that option.
 Divorce rates climbed by the same percentage in states that did not allow nofault divorce as in states that did.
-By 2000, Belgium, which had not yet adopted no-fault divorce, had the highest divorce rates in Europe outside of Finland and Sweden.
+By 2000, Belgium, which had not vet adopted no-fault divorce, had the highest divorce rates in Europe outside of Finland and Sweden.

-preaching the benefits of mar- as well as unhealthy ways to be riage to impoverished couples or single or to be divorced, just as outlawing unconventional part- there are healthy and unhealthy nerships.
-A poor single mother ways to be married. often has good reason not to marry her child's father, and poor our social policies, our advice to couples who wed have more than our own children and even our twice the divorce risk of more affluent partners in the United States.
+preaching the benefits of marriage to impoverished couples or outlawing unconventional partnerships.
+A poor single mother often has good reason not to marry her child's father, and poor couples who wed have more than twice the divorce risk of more affluent partners in the United States.
 Banning same-sex marriage would not undo the existence of alternatives to traditional marriage.
 Five million children are being raised by gay and lesbian couples in this country.
 Judges everywhere must apply many principles of marriage law to those families.